-It had to be his favorite time of the year, Luke felt.
+This had to be Luke’s favorite time of the year, the older boy felt.
 The smells from the richly scented candles, a massive glittering tree, an open fire that he hoped his dad would light soon and the promise of gifts that were already gathering under the tree.
-In their street, most of the houses were already well decorated for Christmas with lights twinkling during the night, and families gearing up for festive fun.
+Around their subdivision, most of the houses were already well decorated for Christmas with lights twinkling during the night, and families gearing up for festive fun.

 From where he was reading, comfortably propped up by the pillows on his bed, he flicked his eyes over the top of his book in the direction of his brother.
 Nothing was immediately forthcoming, so he ignored him and went back to his chapter.

 He hadn't got more than a couple of paragraphs when a subtle noise got his attention, and he looked up again.
 Simon was still there and seemed to be teetering on the edge of something.

 Okay, spit it out.
 He waited patiently, but the moment passed and Simon became distracted by a noise from the landing and wandered out again.

 It was obvious something was on his brother's mind, but he shrugged and went back to his book as Simon disappeared from view.

 Some minutes later, engrossed in a good chapter, he glanced up again to find his brother once again standing quite close by, watching him.

 Oh for God's sake!

 "Okay, what's up?"
 He put down his book, fully expecting to hear how life...and particularly parents...were against Simon in some new and diabolically evil way.

 In mild irritation, he opened up the Harry Potter book once more, only to find, a few sentences on, his brother was still there!
 "Look...do you mind?
 I'm trying to read!"